 Once your application has been verified by AMCAS, NEOMED may send you an invitation to complete your secondary application beginning July 31 and on a rolling basis thereafter until one week prior to the NEOMED supplemental application deadline.
 There is a $95 fee for the secondary application.

 Note – NEOMED Secondary application is by invitation only following screening and review of AMCAS applications.
 Applicants should refer to AMCAS to begin application to medical school.

-Watch for email notification that your file is complete and await word on a possible on campus interview between September and April.
+Watch for email notification that your file is complete and await word on a possible interview between September and March.